ChatTheatre/SkotOS-Doc/README.md

 * [SkotOS Architecture](./architecture.md)
 * [SkotOS WOE Objects and Workflow](./woe_workflow.md)
 * [Exploring SkotOS](./Exploring_SkotOS.md)
-* [SkotOS Builder Docs](./from_builders/) &mdash; including MERRY and SAM docs
+* [SkotOS Builder Docs](./Story_Builder/) &mdash; including MERRY and SAM docs

 ## Maintaining a SkotOS Game?

-Most of this is documentation from commercial SkotOS games, including the ones still running.
-If this is written as though you have a staff and various levels of people working on the game...
-That's why.
+This is a grag-bag of documentation from commercial SkotOS games, including the ones still running.

+It could use a proper reorganisation.

-For the same reason, this can show you what a successful game could expand to if all goes well.
-MUDs have historically needed a bit more hierarchy and management than you'd expect because they're normally run by volunteers, not by a small number of paid, dedicated employees.
+This can show you what a successful game could expand to if all goes well.
+MUDs have historically needed a bit more [hierarchy and management](Basics/Roles.md) than you'd expect because they're normally run by volunteers, not by a small number of paid, dedicated employees.
 That means it's important to give out privileges carefully, and to know who does what.

 * [Maintenance](./Maintenance.md)
 * [Authentication](./Authentication.md)